JayValerio/AD-DNS/README.md

   ![image](https://github.com/user-attachments/assets/a8fc2436-86ce-42c8-91bd-86bf2a405b9c)
 </p>
 <p>
-  Now on our Domain Controller lets open up powershell and "ping mainframe", notice how the request cannot be found.
+  Now on our Client-1 VM lets open up powershell and "ping mainframe", notice how the request cannot be found.
 </p>
 <p>